|

 Eliot |

-Malay Peninsula. |
+Butterflies of the Malay Peninsula. |

-covering all West Malaysian butterflies including the Skippers.
+Portable hardback covering all West Malaysian butterflies

+including the Skippers.
 Colour photographs of all species.

 Useful text. |

-Malayan Nature
+Malayan Nature Society

 1992 |